-The directors who served as members of the compensation committee after the Closing during the fiscal year ended September 24, 2022 were Todd Krasnow, Michael Rhodin and Merline Saintil.
-None of the members of the compensation committee has at any time been an offer or employee of Symbotic.
+The directors who served as members of the compensation committee during the fiscal year ended September 30, 2023 were Todd Krasnow and Merline Saintil.
+Neither of the members of the compensation committee has at any time been an officer or employee of Symbotic.
 None of our executive officers currently serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee (or other committee performing equivalent functions or, in the absence of such committee, the entire board) of any entity that has one or more executive officers serving on our board of directors or compensation committee.